18F/ux-guide/_pages/research/plan.md

 Because of the time-limited nature of 18F engagements, target groups can depend on the [type of research]({{site.baseurl}}/research/clarify-the-basics/#research-types) you're doing and where you’re at in the overall design process.
 For example, if you’re doing stakeholder interviews as part of a Path Analysis project, you’re likely to learn more about who you need to talk to with each interview you do.
 As a result, you can often rely on opportunistic tactics like “snowball sampling” (asking interviewees “who should I talk to next?”) instead of explicitly identified target groups.

-Once you've [framed a problem see github](https://github.com/18F/path-analysis/blob/master/approach.md#2-draft-a-problem-statement) or have otherwise centered your research around an existing service, though, it’s important that your target groups include all of the different kinds of people who may experience that problem or need to use that service.
+Once you've [framed a problem [GitHub]](https://github.com/18F/path-analysis/blob/master/approach.md#2-draft-a-problem-statement) or have otherwise centered your research around an existing service, though, it’s important that your target groups include all of the different kinds of people who may experience that problem or need to use that service.
 User profiles and personas are a good place to start; create provisional personas (that is, personas not based on research) if you need to.

 Consider especially: